UniSACyber/S3ID/README.md

 ## Future work
-The S3ID dataset will continuously be updated.
+The S3ID dataset will continuously be updated to develop a more extensive dataset.
 The following are some of the planned updates:
-- More advanced cyber attacks will be simulated against SDN-based space systems.
+- A simulation of more advanced cyber attacks against SDN-based space systems will be performed.

 ## Reference publication
 Uhongora, U., Thinyane, M., & Law, YW.
 (2024) __"Development of an SDN-based Space Systems Simulation Framework for Intrusion Detection."__ IEEE International Conference on Cyber Security and Resilience (IEEE CSR), *__Forthcoming__*.